luevano/pyssg/README.md

 That creates the desired directories with the basic templates that can be edited as desired.
 Place your `*.md` files somewhere inside the source directory (`src_dir` in the command above), but outside of the `templates` directory.
 It accepts sub-directories.

+Strongly recommended to edit `rss.xml` template under `rss` directory, since it has a lot of placeholder values.

 Build the site with:

 ```sh